 In other words, the ADC tribunal found first that violation of BIT provisions (other than the compensation requirement) triggered the application of customary international law, and second that customary international law required valuation based on the award date where the value of the investment had increased.
 Following ADC, other tribunals used the award date as the valuation date,or at least embraced the reasoning in ADC even where the claimant could not make a factual case for higher damages based on the award date.

 Country risk as an element of discount rate

-Conceptual tension contributes to lack of consensus on this issue.
-On the one hand, the purpose of investment treaties is to reduce the risk of investing abroad.
-Of course, country risks related to domestic business conditions, currency fluctuations and structural economic factors must be borne by the investor as they are part of the typical risks associated with investment activities.
-However, when it comes to risks associated with wrongful state conduct, discounting the value of the investment in light of the prospect of such conduct seems in tension with the raison d’être of the investment treaty itself.
+Conceptual tension about the meaning and nature of ‘country risk’ contributes to lack of consensus on this issue.
+Some argue that country risks related to domestic business conditions, currency fluctuations, and structural economic factors tend to be part of the typical risks associated with investment activities and hence in many cases will be borne by the investor.
+However, when it comes to risks associated with wrongful state conduct, discounting the value of the investment in light of the prospect of such conduct is arguably in tension with the raison d’être of the investment treaty itself.
 Thus, at least one tribunal has excluded the effect of unlawful state conduct from the calculation of the discount rate with the goal to avoid a potential windfall to the state.